TRANSPARENT PRODUCTION PROCESS

 We deliver the final video as a full HD 1080p 25fps MP4 file (4K available), through WeTransfer.

 What is a previs?

 It’s the 3D equivalent of a storyboard.

 A previsualisation (previs) is simply a way of visualising complex scenes in a 3D animation before moving on to the more detailed and time consuming parts of the process and without committing to the long render times associated with 3D.

 It allows us to experiment with different staging and art direction options, such as lighting, camera position and motion without having to incur the time costs of actual production.

 A previs is often initially presented as a greyscale render like the one shown here.
 This type of previs is fast to export and, since no colours or materials are applied, helps separate the story from the style.

 Once the initial previs has been approved, the animation is refined and lighting and materials are applied.
-A low quality, grainy render is exported for review.
+A medium quality render is exported for review.